3 Bacillus Clausii Health Benefits: Gastrointestinal, Antimicrobial and Immune

 The results showed that the duration and frequency of diarrhea were significantly reduced, as was abdominal pain and the consistency of stools.
-No adverse effects were observed during the treatment suggesting that B. clausii may be a potential treatment option for those suffering from acute diarrhea.
+No adverse effects were observed during the treatment suggesting that B. clausii probiotics may be a potential treatment option for those suffering from acute diarrhea.

-A 2016 study published in the Antimicrobial Agents and Chemotherapy Peer-reviewed journal found that secreted compounds from the probiotic Bacillus clausii strain O/C could potentially inhibit the cytotoxic effects of toxins produced by Clostridium difficile and Bacillus cereus.
+A 2016 study published in the Antimicrobial Agents and Chemotherapy Peer-reviewed journal found that secreted compounds from the good probiotic bacteria Bacillus clausii strain O/C could potentially inhibit the cytotoxic effects of toxins produced by Clostridium difficile and Bacillus cereus.

-The study carried out on vero cells also identified a secreted serine protease in B. clausii that is responsible for its protective effects but the study did no show it could eradicate C. Diff infection in humans.
+The study carried out on vero cells also identified a secreted serine protease in B. clausii probiotics that is responsible for its protective effects but the study did no show it could eradicate C. Diff infection in humans.

 A 2005 study published in the European Annals of Allergy and Clinical Immunology found that Bacillus clausii can modulate the cytokine pattern in allergic subjects.
-The study included 10 subjects with allergic rhinitis who were given B. clausii spores for four weeks.
+The study included 10 subjects with allergic rhinitis who were given B. clausii probiotic spores for four weeks.

 The results showed that B. clausii treatment significantly reduced IL-4 levels and increased levels of IFN-gamma, TGF-beta, and IL-10.
-These findings suggest that B. clausii at 2 billion CFU could have immunomodulatory effects in allergic subjects and that it could be useful in the management of allergic conditions not but as a treatment.
+These findings suggest that B. clausii at 2 billion CFU could have immunomodulatory effects in allergic rhinitis subjects and that it could be useful in the management of allergic rhinitis not but as a treatment.

 It is common for probiotics to cause initial side effects such as bloating and gas, but these usually pass after a few days or weeks of taking the probiotic once your microbiome adjusts.

 Those with compromised immune systems or chronic illnesses should consult with their healthcare provider before taking Bacillus clausii or any other probiotic.
-I am not a Doctor.

-It detailed a case of a 17-month-old child who developed a prolonged infection after taking B. clausii probiotics for a brief period of time.
+A 2021 report published in the Journal of Medical Case Reports detailed a case of a 17-month-old immunocompetent child who developed a prolonged infection after taking B. clausii probiotics for a brief period of time.